How do I order a test, how long will it take, and what will it cost?

 Relevant details relating to individual tests are given below, however please note the following points before proceeding further:

-- Whilst we are happy to provide technical advice and logistical assistance to members of the public, we can only accept referrals from appropriate registered healthcare professionals.
+- Whilst we are very happy to provide technical advice and logistical assistance to members of the public, we can only accept referrals requests by appropriately registered healthcare professionals.
 Original copies of all analytical reports will always be sent to these referring individuals to ensure that the test results and any treatment implications are suitably discussed with you upon receipt.

 - List prices for all our current tests are stated below, although bulk purchasers, such NHS Hospitals/Trusts and other healthcare institutions/organisations should contact us to discuss specific pricing and service level agreement (SLA) terms.